OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 The PDF Model M2.0 documentation is divided into five "lessons."

-Lesson 1 -- Assembly of the mechanical parts electronic parts, and installing the Arduino IDE
+Lesson 1 -- Assembly of the mechanical parts and the electronic parts, and installing the Arduino IDE -- at this point you will have a functioning robot car that you can try out with the self test Arduino code that comes with the robot car.

-Lesson 2 -- Use of the ultrasonic and servomechanism modules to avoid objects
+Lesson 2 -- Use of the ultrasonic and servomechanism modules to avoid objects -- you can see the sensors mounted on the servo in the cover image.
+(I have not yet mounted these sensors.)

-Lesson 3 -- Use of the 5-point tracking sensor to follow a black track line
+Lesson 3 -- Use of the 5-point tracking sensor to follow a black track line -- you can see these sensors in the cover image as well as in the underside photo of my assembled robot car.

-Lesson 4 -- Bluetooth interface to the robot car
+Lesson 4 -- Bluetooth interface to the robot car -- this board has not been installed in the Wifi shield yet but will allow Bluetooth interfacing.

-Lesson 5 -- Wifi interface to the robot car
+Lesson 5 -- Wifi interface to the robot car -- the Wifi shield has already been installed in photo showing the electronics of my assembled robot car.